vaimo/composer-patches/README.md

 project.
 Patches can be defined both on project and on package level in package config or separate JSON file.
 Declaration-free mode (using embedded info within patch files) is available as well.

-The way the patches are applied (the commands, pre-checks) by the plugin is fully configurable from the composer.json of the project.
+The way the patches are applied (the commands, pre-checks) by the plugin is fully configurable (including the actual commands that are executed to apply the patch) from the composer.json of the project.

 [![GitHub release](https://img.shields.io/github/release/vaimo/composer-patches.svg)](https://github.com/vaimo/composer-patches/releases/latest)
 [![Total Downloads](https://img.shields.io/packagist/dt/vaimo/composer-patches.svg)](https://packagist.org/packages/vaimo/composer-patches)